clintonb/photo-challenges/README.md

 1. The major functionality of this app--retrieving photos--relies on the Twitter API.
 Head over to [https://dev.twitter.com/](https://dev.twitter.com/), create a new app, and add your credentials to config/app.yml.
 See app.yml.sample for an example of how the file should be structured.

 2. Create config/database.yml.
 Use database.yml.sample as an example.
-If you want to use a database other than SQLite (which you definitely do for production), make the appropriate changes.

 3. Run the following commands to initialize your database: